kristinachan/q2-qzv_filegrabber/.ipynb_checkpoints/README-checkpoint.md

     Parameters:
     qzv_filepath_str (str): Path to the .qzv file. nested_raw_data_file_str (str): Relative path to the file within the .qzv archive.
+                                    Input: filename/end of the filename
+                                    '.tsv', '.csv', '.png',
-                                    Can be: '.tsv', '.png', 'raw-data.tsv' (for alpha/beta diversity),
+                                    'raw-data.tsv' or 'data.tsv'(for alpha/beta diversity),
                                     'kruskal-wallis-pairwise-volume.csv' (for alpha diversity),
                                     'permanova-pairwise.csv' (for beta diversity),
                                     'plot.png' (for lme), 'model_results.tsv' (for lme), etc..